STTARR Logo Reseach and Innovation Cores Logo

 • Immunohistochemistry

-Check out our Pathology Optimized Antibody List for a list of antibodies currently available and optimized at STTARR Pathology.
+Check out our Histopathology Optimized Antibody List for a list of antibodies currently available and optimized at STTARR Histopathology.
 Please note that the list is continuously updated.
 If the antibody you are interested in is not on the list, please contact us.

 • Multiplex IF staining